 Are you looking for easy sewing projects for the kitchen?
 Learn how to make these cute DIY Pot Holders with a hanging hook.

-It seems like our pot holders constantly need to be replaced, probably because they get so much use.
-Instead of purchasing new pot and pan holders, I decided to see how easy it would be to learn how to make them myself.
-You can often sew for less money than you’d spend buying new, and that holds true with this project.
+It seems like our pot holders constantly need to be replaced.
+Instead of purchasing new pot and pan holders, I decided to sew my own pot holders.

 These DIY pot holders are seriously so easy to make if you know how to use a sewing machine.
 Really, they are.
 If you have your sewing basics down, you can make a kitchen pot holder in about 10 minutes.

 It’s really important to make sure you choose heat-safe batting if you want the best pot holder to protect your hands.
 Other than that, you can customize the outer fabric however you’d like – just choose something durable.
-I’m thinking of making some Christmas pot holders next!

 Easy DIY Pot Holder Tutorial